Creator(s): Millertown Museum

 Millertown was more than just the first planned, built community in Newfoundland.
 It boasted a steam-driven sawmill, and was an ultra-modern facility at the turn of the century.

-This Community Memories exhibit takes visitors back to the wilderness town and logging camps of one hundred years ago, through a photographic documentary.
+This Community Stories exhibit takes visitors back to the wilderness town and logging camps of one hundred years ago, through a photographic documentary.